Improving Your User Experience

 Components define how a small piece of an interface should look and work.
 For example, what a button looks like and how it behaves when the user puts their mouse over it.

 Design patterns take several components to create more comprehensive interfaces – for example what a list of employees looks like, and how you might filter and order that list.

 Together, the guidelines and design examples provide our team with everything they need to develop full pages that are consistent, powerful and adhere to design best practices.

 What problems does PeopleDoc UI solve?
 Why is this design system important for PeopleDoc?

 Our team is rapidly growing and we ship new features with every release.
 In such a fast-moving environment, it becomes increasingly challenging to scale design, both from a technical and product perspective.

 Having a design system aligns our team and helps us to onboard new colleagues quickly.
 It ensures we can deliver designs faster that are more consistent and of higher quality.

 On the technical side, when any web application reaches a certain size, it becomes very difficult to manage HTML and CSS.
 Using a design system significantly reduces the amount of code we need to write and maintain, which helps us to roll out designs faster, reduces maintenance time and makes bugs less common (or at least easier to identify and fix).

-Finally, and I think most importantly – PeopleDoc UI helps us build more consistency between our solutions.
-This is most important from a user experience perspective; users who already know how to use one interface will find it easier to learn a new interface that utilises the same patterns.
+Finally, and I think most importantly, PeopleDoc UI helps us build more consistency between our solutions.
+This is most important from a user experience perspective; users who already know how to use one interface will find it easier to learn a new interface that utilizes the same patterns.
 This significantly reduces cognitive load and helps our users feel empowered and in control.